 Never try to avoid repaying student loans.
-If you a borrower becomes overwhelmed by their financial obligations they should communicate with loan services to keep them informed of the situation and do their best to make payments because student loan debt can cause problems 30 and 40 years later if it goes unpaid.
+If a borrower becomes overwhelmed by their financial obligations they should communicate with loan services to keep them informed of the situation.
+A borrower should always do their best to make payments because student loan debt can cause problems 30 and 40 years later if it goes unpaid.

 Keep up with the latest news